JuliaCloud/AWSClusterManagers.jl/README.md

 ```

 Adjustments can be made to the tests with the environmental variables `ONLINE` and
-`AWS_STACKNAME`:
+`STACK_NAME`:

 - `ONLINE`: Should contain a comma separated list which contain elements from the set
   "docker" and/or "batch".
 Including "docker" will run the online Docker tests (requires
   [Docker](https://www.docker.com/community-edition) to be installed) and "batch" will run
-  AWS Batch tests (see `AWS_STACKNAME` for details).
+  AWS Batch tests (see `STACK_NAME` for details).
 Running online tests requires that you
   have [setup the Amazon ECR credential helper](https://gitlab.invenia.ca/invenia/wiki/blob/master/setup/docker.md#repository-access)
   for Docker.
-- `AWS_STACKNAME`: Set the AWS Batch tests to use the stack specified.
+- `STACK_NAME`: Set the AWS Batch tests to use the stack specified.
 It is expected that
   the stack already exists in the current AWS profile.
-Note that `AWS_STACKNAME` is only
+Note that `STACK_NAME` is only
   used if `ONLINE` contains "batch".

 If you wish you can run the tests entirely inside of a Docker container which can be